 Disrupting the industry with an unlikely pairing can often lead to new and exciting opportunities for your company.
 However, take the time to consider how your employees and customers will react to the partnership, especially if it could be perceived as controversial.
 Controversy can help break down barriers to reaching your goals, though it can wreak havoc on your company culture, reputation, and bottom line if not managed.
 Take the time to map out potential outcomes and how each company in the partnership plans to respond.

 The most successful partnerships are built on mutual respect, appreciation, and where all parties successfully deliver on what was promised.
 Ask yourself these six questions when considering partnership marketing as part of your next campaign.

-Drawing on 18+ years of experience, C. Change Consulting helps brands in the corporate, nonprofit, foundation, and government sectors with marketing and communications strategy, research, planning, and execution.
+Drawing on decades of experience, C. Change Consulting helps brands in the corporate, nonprofit, foundation, and government sectors with marketing and communications strategy, research, planning, and execution.
 If you want to develop a partnership program or need help identifying collaborators, please reach out for complimentary services.